ericayhayes/georeferencingtutorial/README.md

 1. We are now ready to export our map.
 Click the Export tab

-2. Under Map Services, copy and paste the Tiles URL and save it to be used later in ArcGIS Online.
+2. Under Map Services, copy and paste the Tiles URL and save it to be used later in StoryMap JS.
 See the example URL below:

 https://mapwarper.net/maps/tile/40217/{z}/{x}/{y}.png